Mee gives Burnley win over rock bottom Sheffield United

 Bottom placed United have just two points from their opening 16 games - the worst ever start to a top flight season in English football.

-The nearest Chris Wilder's side, who had suffered five squad members testing positive for COVID, came to an equaliser was a David McGoldrick shot in the 50th minute which was saved by Nick Pope at his near post.
+The nearest Chris Wilder's side, who had five individuals testing positive for COVID-19, came to an equaliser was a David McGoldrick shot in the 50th minute which was saved by Nick Pope at his near post.

+United forward Rhian Brewster had a header cleared off the line by Josh Brownhill before Mee's goal, while the visiting goalkeeper Aaron Ramsdale had kept out an early effort from Ashley Barnes and a Chris Wood header.

+The Yorkshire side enjoyed the majority of possession but struggled to break down a resilient Burnley defence, superbly marshalled by Mee.

 (Reporting by Simon Evans, editing by Pritha Sarkar)